-On our Instagram page, we asked our Washingtonian followers for their recommendations on the best burger places in DC, and they came through!
+Five Guys started in the DMV, so it’s no surprise that D.C. is home to some of the best burgers whether you take them fast-casual or refined with shaved truffles!
+On our Instagram page, we asked our Washingtonian followers for their recommendations on the best burger places in D.C., and they came through!
 We have compiled those answers in one article for an easy guide to the best burgers in the city.
-A fair warning, however, if you aren’t craving a burger now, by the end of this article you definitely will be.
+Fair warning, though, if you aren’t craving a burger now, you definitely will be by the end of this article!

-Another highly recommended place to get a tasty burger is Lucky Buns.
+Another highly recommended place to get a tasty burger is Lucky Buns, thankfully located around D.C. in Adam’s Morgan, The Wharf, Union Market,.
 After looking over their menu it is obvious why this place is so popular.
 They only serve the iconic combination of burgers, sides, and drinks so there is no fuss about what to order.
 Serving 11 kinds of burgers with many toppings on each one, “you can always find a way to cure that burger craving.”

 Inspired by London’s working class, this pub restaurant serves 14 original burgers and sandwiches.
-Their flavorful creative blend of burgers is what distinguishes this place from other restaurants in DC.
+Their flavorful creative blend of burgers is what distinguishes this place from other restaurants in D.C.
 Indeed, have you ever tried a chicken schnitzel sandwich with Jarlsberg cheese, avocado, capicola ham, pickled jalapeno with garlic aioli, and dijon all in a torta roll?
 At Duke’s, that’s called a Cubano.
-There are three locations in DC, so, find the one nearest you, and give this burger a try.
+There are four locations in D.C., so, find the one nearest you, and give this burger a try.

 From the creators of PowPow, an award-winning plant-based Asian restaurant, Bubbie’s is serving up guaranteed vegan and Kosher-certified Americana burgers, fries, and soda.
 This sophisticated joint has the classic burgers and sandwiches that we all know and love, plus many drink options to satisfy anyone’s hunger at a very decent price.
 Indeed, Bubbie’s “sammies” are priced starting at $9 and go up to $16, proving that going vegan isn’t always expensive.